yippibrian/structural-reliability-under-projection/README.md

 **Answer-form sensitivity**
 Evaluation should consider not only whether an answer is plausible, but whether its form is licensed by the dependency status of the claim.

+**Assessment and reporting fidelity**
+Evaluation should distinguish errors in dependency-status assessment from errors in response-form reporting.
+A system may underestimate or overestimate the support available to it, or it may correctly recognize limited support but still produce an answer whose form overstates that support.

 **Compressed/enriched diagnostic contrast**
 Benchmarks can compare paired tasks that differ only in whether the query-relevant distinction is represented.
 A system that gives the same determinate answer form in both cases is failing to regulate claims by dependency status.